NdunguMaina/Magic-Book/README.md

-Use Chrome browser for best results.
+While using a phone use Chrome browser for best results.